 He completed his Bachelor of Interdisciplinary Design at NSCAD University, where he taught as a guest lecturer for two years prior to beginning his MA.

 Shanice, a soprano born in New Glasgow, Nova Scotia, graduated from Wilfrid Laurier University with an Honours Bachelor of Music in Vocal Performance in 2017.

 Shanice was Nova Scotia’s alto selection for the 2014 National Youth Choir, and soprano for the 2016 National Youth Choir tour in Alberta.
 She won the Talent Trust Portia White award in 2016, and received a scholarship in 2018 to continue her voice studies.

 Many Talent Trust scholarship and award recipients have gone on to successful careers in the arts at home and abroad.
 From the Nova Scotia Talent Trust's first 40 years come names like harpsichordist Gordon Murray, organist John Grew, actor Don Allison, singer/actress Peggy Mahon, painter Jean Edmonds Hancock, photographer Sherman Hines, classical guitarist Dale Kavanagh, French horn player David Parker, soprano Sue Doran, and actress Sarah Orenstein.
 More recently, artists have included dancer Ruth Ellen Kroll Jackson, soprano Jane Archibald, actor Anne Marie Woods, poet Maureen Hull, cellist Denise Djokic, and visual artist Colleen Wolstenholme.

-Their Honours with Erin Sparks and the scholarship and special award recipients.
-Photo Credit: Erica Flake
+Erin Sparks, Minister Tony Ince, Minister Leo Glavine, and Brian Lane and the scholarship and special award recipients.
+Photo Credit: Megan Jansen

-More event images can be found at: Special Awards Ceremony Photos 2018
+More event images can be found at: Special Awards Ceremony photos here.

 SPECIAL AWARDS RECIPIENTS